Chart Color Schemes

 Herne Hill features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 55.8% of all households, including 22.7% couples with children, 22.5% couples without children, and 10.4% single parent families.
-Non-family households comprise the remaining 44.2%, with lone person households at 40.1% and group households making up 3.6%.
+Family households account for 55.8 percent of all households, including 22.7 percent couples with children, 22.5 percent couples without children, and 10.4 percent single parent families.
+Non-family households constitute the remaining 44.2 percent, with lone person households at 40.1 percent and group households comprising 3.6 percent of the total.
 The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households